 Symptoms include a bluish color of the skin (cyanosis), fainting, shortness of breath during activity, fatigue, and chest pain.
 Other symptoms may develop, depending on which birth defect causes Eisenmenger syndrome.

-If doctors suspect Eisenmenger syndrome, electrocardiography, echocardiography, and cardiac catheterization is done to provide more information about how the heart is functioning.
+If doctors suspect Eisenmenger syndrome, electrocardiography, echocardiography, and cardiac catheterization are done to provide more information about how the heart is functioning.
 Doctors also do laboratory tests to identify abnormalities caused by the lack of oxygen.

 Because heart and lung transplantation is the only treatment for Eisenmenger syndrome, it is important that heart birth defects are identified and corrected as soon as possible.